- Course Number:

 Intended Outcomes for the course

-- Adapt exercises learned in class to Improve overall physical fitness throughout their lifetime.
+- Adapt exercises to improve overall lifetime physical fitness.

-- Continue to participate in adapted activities including cardiorespiratory fitness, muscle fitness and flexibility.
+- Continue to participate in adapted activities relating to cardiorespiratory fitness, muscular fitness, and flexibility.

-- Assess and access community group and individual exercise programs appropriate for their various injuries or disabilities.
+- Access and assess community group and individual exercise programs.

 Course Activities and Design